-Anyone who’s new to the NYC real estate game would do well to investigate what makes it different from the rest of the county.
-Mainly in regard to when a contract becomes binding.
+Anyone new to the NYC real estate game would do well to investigate what makes it different from the rest of the county.
+Mainly regarding when a contract becomes binding.
 Unlike in other states, a contract does not become binding until both parties have signed.

 Until both the buyer and seller have signed the purchase contract, both are free to walk away at any time.
-This is regardless of whether they came to an agreement verbally or in writing.
-It’s very common in New York for sellers to accept multiple offers so as to tie in as many interested buyers as possible and then choose the best one.
+This is regardless of whether they agreed verbally or in writing.
+Unfortunately, it’s widespread in New York for sellers to entertain multiple offers to tie in as many interested buyers as possible and choose the best one.
 This is frustrating for buyers as the seller is typically the last one to sign the purchase contract.
-Unfortunately, there is little you can do about it if it happens to you so it’s best to move on.
+Unfortunately, there is little you can do about it if it happens to you, so it’s best to move on.

-A home inspection is typically done during the due diligence period before the buyer signs the purchase contract so, as above, both parties are still free to walk away if the inspection finds something and renegotiations fail.
-There are good reasons for this as buyers will want to know of any hidden issues before signing the contract.
-For instance, if the home inspection uncovers mold or other defects they can use that to negotiate for a reduced price or ask for a contingency in the contract whereby the sellers agree to fix the issues before scheduling a closing day. it’s entirely up to the sellers whether they wish to accept the demands or decline and look for another buyer.
+A home inspection is typically done during the due diligence period before the buyer signs the purchase contract.
+As above, both parties are still free to walk away if the inspection finds something and renegotiations fail.
+There are good reasons for this, as buyers will want to know any hidden issues before signing the contract.
+For instance, if the home inspection uncovers mold or other defects, they can negotiate for a reduced price or ask for a contingency in the contract.
+The sellers agree to fix the issues before scheduling a closing day.
+It’s entirely up to the sellers to accept the demands or decline and look for another buyer.

-Technically, yes, in effect, no. it’s very rare at this stage for a seller to try and back out of a signed contract because they can be sued for breach of contract and face legal penalties.
-This is assuming that both parties have fully executed the contract and no contingencies have been activated.
+Technically, yes, in effect, no. It’s infrequent at this stage for a seller to try and back out of a signed contract because they can be sued for breach of contract and face legal penalties.
+But, of course, this assumes that both parties have fully executed the contract and no contingencies have been activated.

-For instance, if the property is a co-op apartment the contract will usually include a contingency that allows the deal to be canceled without penalty to anyone if the buyer’s co-op board package was rejected by the board.
+For instance, if the property is a co-op apartment, the contract usually includes a contingency that allows the deal to be canceled without penalty to anyone if the board rejected the buyer’s co-op board package.
 Another example would be a mortgage or financing contingency.
 This would allow the seller to back out if the buyer failed to secure financing for the purchase.

-It’s also possible for a seller to back out if both sides agree to.
-To make one example, let’s say the buyer recently lost his job and now wants out of the deal.
-The seller also wants out of the deal because in the time since signing the contract the properties price has gone up from appreciation.
+It’s also possible for a seller to back out if both sides agree.
+Let’s say the buyer recently lost his job and now wants out of the deal to take one example.
+The seller also wants out of the deal because, since signing the contract, the property’s price has gone up from appreciation.
 Both sides agree amicably to cancel the contract and walk away without penalties.